cqbent/rulecamera/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 2.0.1 [07/01/2016] =

+* Fix: Typos in the Theme Editor
+* Fix: CSS Compilation Failed error for Helping Hands (and possibly other themes)
+* Fix: Regenerate CSS after clearing cache to fix a conflict with caching plugins - ensure style.css always exists
+* Fix: Enqueue menu CSS before the theme CSS, as it was pre 2.0
+* Change: Theme Editor accordion open by default (to avoid JS conflicts which make it impossible to open the closed panels)
+* Change: Use visibility: hidden to hide mobile sub menu instead of display: none (to allow Google Maps to render properly)
+* Change: Admin Styling toned down
+* Change: Hide mobile sub menu option moved to "Sub Menu Options" section
+* New Feature: Sub Menu Inner Width setting added
+* Improvement: Update Dashicons

+= 2.0 [28/12/2015] =

+* New feature: Allow second level menu items and widgets to be placed on the same row/mixed together within mega menus
+* New feature: Mobile Styling options added to theme editor
+* Improvement: Styling updated throughout
+* Improvement: Theme Editor accordionised
+* Improvement: Move JS to footer, unbind previously binded events from menu (for improved theme compatibility)
+* Improvement: Basic validation added to Theme Editor
+* New feature: Hide on mobile, Hide on desktop and Hide submenu on mobile options added
+* Improvement: Display column count on widgets within the mega menu builder
+* Fix: Getting started message displayed every time plugin is deactivated/activated
+* Improvement: Clear cache nag now clears the cache instead of taking user to the Tools page
+* Fix: Polylang fixes
+* Improvement: Getting started link takes user to menus page and highlights mega menu options
+* Improvement: Dropdown theme selector now displays which menu locations the theme is applied to

 = 1.9.1 [20/10/2015] =